-Last year, the online retail giant netted $11 billion in profits while paying $0 in taxes.
+Over last year and this one, the online retail giant netted tens of billions in profits while paying $0 in taxes.
 The company controls nearly half of all online sales in the United States, and its Amazon Web Services division is the leader in providing cloud-based computing services, counting Netflix and the U.S. government among its major clients.

 You’d think that with all this money, Amazon would be a leader in tackling climate change, since it’s the biggest threat to our planet — and since Amazon uses massive amounts of energy.
 However, after taking some steps in the right direction on clean energy, Amazon has since made it clear that profits are the only thing that matters.

 A few years ago, Amazon had no commitment to using any clean energy.
 After damning reports from Greenpeace, campaigning by groups like Green America, and pressure from the company’s own shareholders, in 2014 Amazon made a quiet announcement that the company would eventually move to 100 percent renewable power to run its massive servers.

 Unlike many IT companies, Amazon set no firm timeline for reaching its goal.